raffaelj/cockpit_FormValidation/README.md

 It's meant for strings and I don't know (yet), what happens if it should validate arrays.

-In the frontend its possible to reuse some form options like "info", "label", "group", "lst", "width".
+In the frontend it's possible to reuse some form options like "info", "label", "group", "lst", "width".

 ...